gkonovalov/android-vad/README.md

 real-time and identify presence of human speech in audio samples that contain a mixture of speech and noise.
 The VAD functionality operates offline, performing all processing tasks directly on the mobile device.

-The library offers two distinct models for voice activity detection:
+The repository offers three distinct models for voice activity detection:

 [Silero VAD](https://github.com/snakers4/silero-vad) [[1]](#1) is based on a Deep Neural Networks [(DNN)](https://en.wikipedia.org/wiki/Deep_learning) and utilizes the